 (h) any other person or entity prescribed by the regulations to be a State authority for the purposes of this section;

-“State court” means a court or other tribunal of the State.
+State court means a court or other tribunal of the State.

 439. Minister’s approval required for certain transactions under Land Administration Act 1997